v3rtx/angularjs-rails-resource/README.md

 to the list of transformers for the resource class.
 The function passed to <code>beforeRequest</code> is called with the same two parameters.
 One difference is that the functions are not required to return the data, though they still can if they need to return a new object.
 See [example](EXAMPLES.md#specifying-transformer).

-### Interceptors
+### Response Interceptors
 Interceptor functions utilize [$q promises](http://docs.angularjs.org/api/ng.$q) to process the data returned from the server.

 The interceptor is called with the promise returned from $http and is expected to return a promise for chaining.
-The promise passed to each interceptor contains a reference to the resource to expose the configured options of the resource.
+The promise passed to each interceptor contains two additional properties:
+  * **resource** - The Resource constructor function for the resource calling the interceptor
+  * **context** - The Resource instance if applicable (create, update, delete) calling the interceptor

 Each interceptor promise is expected to return the response or a $q.reject.
 See [Promises](#promises) for more information about the promise data.

 The resource also exposes a class method <code>beforeResponse(fn)</code> that accepts a function to execute and automatically wraps it as an interceptor and appends it to the list of interceptors for the resource class.
+Functions added with <code>beforeResponse</code> don't need to know anything about promises since they are automatically wrapped as an interceptor.

+### After Response Interceptors
+After response interceptors are called after all processing and response interceptors have completed.
+An after response interceptor is analogous to chaining a promise after the resource method call but is instead for all methods.

+The after response interceptors are called with the final processing promise and is expected to return a promise for chaining.
+The promise is resolved with the result of the operation which will be either a resource instance or an array of resource instances.
+The promise passed to the interceptor has the following additional property:
+ * **resource** - The Resource constructor function for the resource calling the interceptor

-Functions added with beforeResponse don't need to know anything about promises since they are automatically wrapped as an interceptor.
+The resource also exposes a class method <code>afterResponse(fn)</code> that accepts a function to execute and automatically wraps it as an interceptor and appends it to the list of after response interceptors for the resource class.
+Functions added with <code>afterResponse</code> don't need to know anything about promises since they are automatically wrapped as an interceptor.

 ## Tests
 The tests are written using [Jasmine](http://pivotal.github.com/jasmine/) and are run using [Karma](https://github.com/karma-runner/karma).